The reasonable man adapts himself to the world; the unreasonable man

-Please disregard some figures in the first ArXiv version of this text: UORO and TruncatedBP were not displayed in exactly the same way; losses for BP truncated to 16 were displayed smoothed over a 16 times longer range, which falsely gave the impression that UORO was much noisier.
+Please disregard some figures in the first ArXiv version of this text (corrected in the current versions): UORO and TruncatedBP were not displayed in exactly the same way; losses for BP truncated to 16 were displayed smoothed over a 16 times longer range, which falsely gave the impression that UORO was much noisier.

 We provide the first experimental results on non-synthetic datasets for the quasi-diagonal Riemannian gradient descents for neural networks introduced in Riemannian metrics for neural networks I: Feedforward networks.
 These methods reach a good performance faster than simple stochastic gradient descent, thus requiring shorter training.
 We also present an implementation guide to these Riemannian methods so that they can be easily implemented on top of existing neural network routines to compute gradients.